-To access View > Legend Columns See also "Legend Window" on page 63
+To access View > Legend Columns See also "Legend Window" on page 58

-UI Element Description Available Columns The Color, Scale, and Measurement columns are mandatory and cannot be deselected.
-To rearrange the order in which the columns appear (from left to right), you use the vertical arrows to the right of the Available Columns list to place the columns in the desired order.
+UI Element Description Available Columns Select or deselect the check boxes to the left of the column names to show or hide the columns respectively.
+Notes: The Color, Scale, and Measurement columns are mandatory and cannot be To rearrange the order in which the columns appear (from left to right), you use the vertical arrows to the right of the Available Columns list to place the columns in the desired order.